MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-usage-rights.md

 ## Rights included in the default templates
-The usage rights that are included with the default templates are listed in the following table.
+The following table lists the usage rights that are included with the default templates.
 The usage rights are listed by their [common name](#usage-rights-and-descriptions).

 |Display name|Usage rights included|
 |----------------|---------------------------------|